Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/c_multinode.md

 ### Limitations and restrictions

-The synchronous communication media is not available in multi-node environment.
-If a synchronous communication media is enabled when the multi-node architecture is enabled, the Transfer CFT will not be able to start.
+The synchronous communication media is not available in multi- node environment.
+If a synchronous communication media is enabled when the multi- node architecture is enabled, the Transfer CFT will not be able to start.
 Additionally note the following restrictions:

 - Transfer acceleration is not available in server mode.
 - Bandwidth control is calculated by node.
 - Accounting statistics are generated by node.
-- Nodes are not automatically re-balanced when a host is recovered after a failure.
+- Nodes are not automatically re- balanced when a host is recovered after a failure.
 - Duplicate file detection is not supported.